The Vault, Vol. 1

-The Vault - Vol. 1 is a 2003 album by the American R&B singer and songwriter Eric Roberson.
-It is the second album release for the Eric Roberson after his first album, The Esoteric Movement.
-The Vault, Vol.1 would later have songs that were re-recorded by other artists such as Carl Thomas, Musiq Soulchild, Dwele and others, which would cause Eric Roberson to release a newer version of the album with update songs to replace those that artists recorded and call that album The Vault, Vol 1.5.
+The Vault, Vol. 1 is a 2003 compilation album by American R&B singer and songwriter Eric Roberson.
+It is Roberson's second release following his first album, The Esoteric Movement in 2001.
+Roberson recorded the album after renting the New York venue Sounds of Brazil (SOBs) and running his own concert series to find an audience for his music, releasing many of these songs as The Vault, Vol. 1 after a few months of performing at SOBs with other emerging artists.
+The compilation included songs which were eventually re-recorded by other artists such as Carl Thomas, Musiq Soulchild and Dwele, which would lead Roberson to re-release the album the following year as The Vault, Vol 1.5, with extra new songs and an altered tracklisting.